Rutshuru Territory: Security problems

 Conflict has afflicted Rutshuru territory since inter-ethnic fighting broke out in 1992-1993.
 The Rwandan Civil War (1990-1993) followed by the Rwandan genocide of 1994 caused many Hutu refugees to enter the region, while the Congolese Tutsi population left for Rwanda.
 This led to the First Congo War (1996-1997), followed by the Second Congo War (1998-2003).
 In these wars Rwanda took an active role in supporting rebels opposed to the government, including supplying troops.
 Rwanda accused the DRC government of supporting the Interahamwe militia, Hutus who had been involved in the genocide.
 An interlude of peace began in 2002.

 In 2005 violence flared up again when Laurent Nkunda, an officer in the RCD-Goma rebel group, rejected the authority of the government and retreated with some of the RCD-Goma troops to the Masisi forests to the west.
 This was the start of the long-running Kivu conflict.
 A warrant for Nkunda's arrest on charges of war crimes was issued in September 2005.
 In January 2006 his forces attacked and occupied several towns in Rutshuru Territory including Tongo, Bunagana and Rutshuru.
 The troops looted the towns and raped or killed civilians who were unable to escape.

 In October and November 2008 there was severe conflict in the region between government troops and rebels led by Laurent Nkunda, with an estimated 250,000 people made homeless.
 Nkunda claimed his CNDP forces were protecting his Tutsi community from attacks by Hutu rebels of the FDLR who fled to the DRC after the Rwandan Genocide.

 Throughout 2010 there were repeated security incidents.
 As of September 2010, camps dotted throughout Rutshuru territory held 77,000 internally displaced people.

 On 2 June 2011 the United Nations Stabilization Mission in the Democratic Republic of Congo (MONUSCO) launched Operation "Restore Hope" in Rutshuru territory, a concerted drive to suppress violence through 24-hour patrols.

 In July 2012, Rutshuru territory was captured by the rebel group March 23 Movement, which will hold it until it is reconquered by the government in October 2013.
 The following month, President Joseph Kabila, following a 930km journey through the country, visited Rutshuru and gave a speech praising peace.

+In November 2022, 8 deaths were recorded in the Rutshuru IDP sites in Nyiragongo territory, North Kivu.
+Of these victims, a 44-year-old woman and seven children died at Kanyaruchinya health center and CBCA Ndosho hospital.

+In February 2023, a homemade killed a woman and seriously injured another who lost both her legs in a field in the Gisikari Groupement, in the chiefdom of Bwisha in the Rutshuru territory, North Kivu.